Skip to content

 • Adjust the workspace value according to your calibration needs and resource availability.
 While a larger workspace may increase calibration time, it allows TensorRT to explore a wider range of optimization tactics, potentially enhancing model performance and accuracy.
 Conversely, a smaller workspace can reduce calibration time but may limit the optimization strategies, affecting the quality of the quantized model.

-• Default is workspace=4 (GiB), this value may need to be increased if calibration crashes (exits without warning).
+• Default is workspace=None, which will allow for TensorRT to automatically allocate memory, when configuring manually, this value may need to be increased if calibration crashes (exits without warning).

-• TensorRT will report UNSUPPORTED_STATE during export if the value for workspace is larger than the memory available to the device, which means the value for workspace should be lowered.
+• TensorRT will report UNSUPPORTED_STATE during export if the value for workspace is larger than the memory available to the device, which means the value for workspace should be lowered or set to None.

-• If workspace is set to max value and calibration fails/crashes, consider reducing the values for imgsz and batch to reduce memory requirements.
+• If workspace is set to max value and calibration fails/crashes, consider using None for auto-allocation or by reducing the values for imgsz and batch to reduce memory requirements.

 • Remember calibration for INT8 is specific to each device, borrowing a "high-end" GPU for calibration, might result in poor performance when inference is run on another device.